 Making herself more presentable was going to be a bit of a challenge.
-She knew there were burns on her face, arms, and shoulders.
+She knew there were burns on her face, arms, chest, and shoulders.
 Her left arm was still a mess from all the splinters, but she needed to be cleaner if they were going to have a chance of finding a night's lodging, so she gritted her teeth at the pain and went to work.

 "Who's at my gate?"
 A voice called from the house twenty feet away.
 Sarah had been concentrating on washing away soot and dirt as painlessly as possible.
 She hadn't noticed the door open, nor the woman standing half-hidden in the shadows.
 "Be gone with ye, I don't allow beggars on the Queen's property."

 "Queen's property?"
 Sarah gasped.
 She'd never thought that Jareth might have a Queen.
 How was she going to face the widow of the man she'd killed?
 Worse yet how was she going to face the rest of her life knowing Jareth had never really loved her, but had been using her?